Issues affecting the single transferable vote: Voting system criteria

 Some modifications to STV have been proposed in order to pass monotonicity and other criteria.
-The most common method of proposed modification to STV is to alter the order in which candidates are eliminated: theoretically, a candidate who ranked second on every ballot could be the first candidate eliminated even if he is a Condorcet winner.
-Meek noted this problem in proposing his variation of transferring votes to nearly eliminate tactical voting in STV, however Meek himself did not propose a method for satisfying the Condorcet criterion.
+The most common method of proposed modification to STV is to alter the order in which candidates are eliminated: theoretically, a candidate who ranked second on every ballot could be the first candidate eliminated even if they are a Condorcet winner.
+Meek noted this problem in proposing their variation of transferring votes to nearly eliminate tactical voting in STV, however Meek himself did not propose a method for satisfying the Condorcet criterion.
 Other theorists have proposed further refinements of STV, such as using a Condorcet method to rank candidates for elimination order.
 Some of these modifications alter STV in a way such that it no longer reduces to instant-runoff voting when applied to a single seat but instead reduces to some other single winner system, such as a Condorcet method.
 CPO-STV is one example of multiple winner ranked voting method which satisfies the Condorcet criterion.

 Eliminating losing candidates in reverse order of their Borda count, STV-B, affects some issues of STV.
 Borda counts include deeper preferences, and so contain more information than is held in current first place votes.
 Borda counts would capture the popularity of that Condorcet winner described in the preceding paragraph, preventing immediate elimination.
 Elimination by Borda counts creates other features for STV including promotion of moderate candidates and increased stability in the face of small changes of preferences.

 Vacancies

 When compared with other voting methods, the question of how to fill vacancies which occur under STV can be difficult given the way that results depend upon transfers from multiple candidates.
 As well by-elections to fill a single seat in a multi-member district can be expensive.

-There are several possible ways of selecting a replacement: